7 Taking it to a higher level

-Over the three years at college Shaun learned to avoid the sweeping statements which had cost him so many valuable marks in first year.
-The romantic picture of Irish history, which preferred black and white to shades of grey, took a little longer to go.
-Shaun’s Christian Brother version of history had been replaced by the James Connolly socialist version.
+Over the three years at college Shaun learned to avoid sweeping statements and course generalisation.
+However, thanks to the socialist bookshop, the Christian Brother version of history had been replaced by the James Connolly version.
 The Irish martyrs had become exploited workers left to the mercy of the British capitalist class.
-Cromwell had more or less remained unchanged.
-He was still convulsed with an insane and unprovoked hatred for the Irish.
-Naturally, he was intent on stealing our land and suppressing our language and culture.

-St. Pat’s in the early eighties was very much a hotbed of Irish nationalism.
-Caught up in this atmosphere, he became an active member of the Cumann Gaelach.
-A prime preoccupation of this society was to avoid speaking English where possible and to wear a golden fainne in public to boast their fluency in the Irish language.
-The more extreme made a nuisance of themselves, insisting on carrying out their business through Irish.
-This annoyed bus crews no end, who knew full well they could speak English, but were intent on making a point, while displaying incredible arrogance towards the conductor’s inability to converse at their level.
+Caught up in the Gaelic atmosphere, he became an active member of the Cumann Gaelach.
+It seemed to Shaun that the main aim was to avoid speaking English whenever possible and to wear a fainne to demonstrate this intention.
+The most extreme insisted on paying their fares through Irish.
+This annoyed bus crews no end, who knew full well they could speak English, but were intent on making a point..

 If you do not know yourselves, then you live in poverty, and you are the poverty.

-Shaun had started St. Pat’s as a smoker and coffee drinker, coffee breaks often being extended at the cost of numerous classes.
-This would have continued had a very direct Kildare girl called Sinead not decided to become his conscience.
+I had started college as a smoker and coffee drinker, breaks often being extended at the cost of numerous classes.
+This would have continued had a very direct Kildare girl called Sinead not decided to become my conscience.

 “How is it I’ve never seen you on the sports field?” she accused.